 Welcome to the PRACSYS lab headed by Dr. Kostas Bekris.
 We are members of the Computer Science department at Rutgers University.
-We work in robotics and especially in motion planning, where the focus is on efficiently computing safe and effective motions for robots and physically-simulated agents.
-We are also interested in multi-agent and interactive challenges, where many autonomous agents operate in the same environment or they have to coexist and coordinate with people.
+We work in algorithmic robotics, which deals with the development of algorithms for motion and task planning, perception, control and learning.
+The focus is on efficiently computing safe and effective motions for robots, especially in the context of manipulation challenges and for novel robotic platforms that exhibit significant dynamics or compliance.
+We are also interested in multi-robot challenges, where many robots have to operate in the same environment or they have to coexist and coordinate with people.

 Our research has been supported by the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), the Department of Homeland Security (DHS) and the Department of Defense (DoD).